 So are there any negatives?
 A couple.
 First, expect signs of wear and tear on the plastic table top if you are going to have any sharp metal edges pressing against it – it will get a bit scratched or scuffed up!
 Also, if it should happen to break, there’s not much you can do to repair it since it’s made from plastic, other than trying to purchase a new part.
 Since it’s so sturdy, though, there seem to be very few reports of any breakages.
 This is a very sturdy, durable product that is built to last.

 Now for the Black & Decker!
 This table has the useful advantage of being able to articulate the front panel.
 It can be raised 90 degrees – excellent for clamping a board or other horizontal item on the work surface.
 The table itself has a heavy-gauge steel frame construction, supporting up to 550 pounds, and the three wood table tops are made from bamboo.
 It can be wall mounted which can make it a great choice, depending on how your workshop is setup.

 Any negatives?
 Again, as with the Keter – yes.
 A frequent complaint is that the boards are sometimes slightly warped – not seriously, but not completely flat either.
 Also, the Black & Decker does not seem to respond quite so well as the Keter when heavy pressure is exerted on it.
 Although it holds 550 pounds of weight, the mechanism will not support so much pressure.
 This is in large part due to the plastic ribbon used to open and close the table: apply too much clamping force, and it jumps out of the hole.

 Because of the Keter’s ability to support heavier weight and pressure, it wins the point for structure.

 So… which one?!

-(from amazon, because they offer good customer service and are very quick to ship your order!)
+(from amazon, because good customer service is included and they are usually very quick to ship your order!)